levoxtrip/PKB/docs/topics/feel.md

+# Feel
+Feelings are signals/messages.

+If you have difficulty feeling your emotions start focusing your attention on the inner energy field in your body.

+Not expressing your emotions can ahve severe physiological problems.

 ## Acceptance
 Accept the present moment like you have chosen it to be like it is - unconditionally and without reservation